 - How can I find a DOI for an article or other publication?

 - How can I navigate to the item from a DOI?

 DOIs (digital object identifiers) are unique alphanumeric codes assigned to each unique article, chapter, book, or other publication by publishers who cooperate in using the DOI standard.
 You will often find the DOI displayed prominently in the bibliographic information for a publication.

 How to find a DOI for a Citation

-If you have a citation for a book or article in hand and would like to know if a DOI has been associated with it, you can use the Crossref Metadata Search tool or try the search box below.
+If you have a citation for a book or article in hand and would like to know if a DOI has been associated with it, you can use the Crossref Metadata Search tool.

 How can I Navigate to an Item from a DOI?

 Or, using OpenAthens for off-campus access, that same DOI link would be: https://go.openathens.net/redirector/uark.edu?url=http%3A%2F%2Fdx.doi.org%2F10.1080%2F10496500802690544.
 (See convert URLs for off-campus access)